Ulrica Eleonora Rålamb

 Ulrica Eleonora Rålamb (19 August 1769 – 9 February 1847) was a politically active Swedish countess and socialite.

 She was born to count Carl Wilhelm von Düben and Ulrica von Düben.
 She came from a family of courtiers, being related to Emerentia von Düben, Fredrika Eleonora von Düben and Ulrika Eleonora von Düben.
 Prior to her marriage, she served as hovfröken (Maid of honour) to the royal duchess Charlotte.
 In 1794, she married the courtier baron Claes Rålamb (1750–1826).
 As was customary in the Swedish nobility at the time when a female married a male with a lower title, she took her husband's last name, but kept her own title, as countess was a higher title than baroness, and became known as countess Rålamb even though her husband was still baron Rålamb.
 She had one son and two daughters, one of whom was Clara Bonde.

 Ulrica Eleonora Rålamb was described as an intelligent beauty interested in politics and became a leading member of Stockholm high society after her marriage.
 Known for her interest in state affairs, she was on several occasions suspected to be involved in various plots and intrigues.

 In 1795, duchess Charlotte mention her in her famous diary as a suspected agent for the Russian Empire.
 According to the rumor, Rålamb was the lover of count Carl Mörner, who had a central position at the royal court and well informed about classified state secrets.
-In parallel, she was also a close acquaintance of the French émigré François-Emmanuel Guignard, comte de Saint-Priest, spouse of Constance Wilhelmine de Saint-Priest, who was well known to be a Russian agent i Sweden.
+In parallel, she was also a close acquaintance of the French émigré François-Emmanuel Guignard, comte de Saint-Priest, spouse of Constance Wilhelmine de Saint-Priest, who was well known to be a Russian agent in Sweden.
 According to the information of Charlotte, Rålamb acquired classified information from the well informed Mörner, and in turn gave the information to Saint Priest, who sent it to Platon Zubov, the favorite of Catherine the Great, in Russia.